tobias-roy/DOK-H5/README.md

 Mini svendeprøven er en todelt case.

 # Notes
+### General

+= at the end of a string typically indicates the format is BASE64

 ### MQTT
 The lightweigh data transfer protocol.
 Developed for transfering machine telemetry with minimal battery loss and minimal bandwidth.
 It's data agnostic because it transfers binary data.
 The MQTT requirements are the requirements we also have to IoT today: